Classification of Quiver Hopf Algebras and Pointed Hopf Algebras of Type One: Acknowledgements

-{ \bf Acknowledgement}: We would like to thank Prof. N. Andruskiewitsch for his help.
-The first author and the third author were financially supported by the Australian Research Council, and the second author was supported by NSF of China (10771183) and Sino-German project (GZ310).
-S.C.Z thanks the Department of Mathematics, University of Queensland for hospitality.
+We would like to thank Prof. N. Andruskiewitsch for his help.
+The first and third authors were financially supported by the Australian Research Council, and the second author was supported by NSF of China (10771183) and Sino-German project (GZ310).
+S.C.Z thanks the Department of Mathematics, University of Queensland for its hospitality.